Achaleke Christian Leke

-Achaleke Christian Leke (born 12 April 1990), is Cameroonian activist.
-He was born in Fiango Kumba in Cameroon, is a peacebuilding and development activist and the 2016 Commonwealth Young Person of the Year.
-Born and raised in a conflict-hit city In 2007, at the age of 17, Achaleke started advocating against violences and crimes within his community.
-Since then, his activities in various vulnerable areas have led to partnerships with United Nations, World Bank and African Commonwealth, and have earned him a long list of recognitions, including becoming most influential young Cameroonian in 2016, and featuring on the UN list of 10 leaders who can inspire you to change the world in 2020.
+Achaleke Christian Leke (born 12 April 1990) is a Cameroonian activist peacebuilding and development activist and the 2016 Commonwealth Young Person of the Year.
+In 2007, at the age of 17, Leke started advocating against violences and crimes within his community.
+Since then, his activities in various vulnerable areas have led to partnerships with United Nations, World Bank and African Commonwealth, and recognitions such as being named most influential young Cameroonian in 2016, and featuring on the UN list of 10 leaders who can inspire you to change the world in 2020.

-Achaleke has been serving as executive director at Local Youth Corner Cameroon, a Cameroonian NGO.
+Leke serves as executive director at Local Youth Corner Cameroon, a Cameroonian NGO.
 In addition, in 2022, Achaleke was appointed by the African Union Commission to serve as the African Union Youth Ambassador for Peace representing the Central African Region.
 From 2019, he is a board member at the International Institute for Justice and the Rule of Law (IIJ), and a member of youth advisory committee for Dallaire Institute for Children, Peace and Security since 2020.

 Biography

-Achaleke was born on 12 April 1990, raised in Kumba, the Southwest region of Cameroon.
+Leke was born on 12 April 1990 in Fiango Kumba, and was raised in Kumba, the Southwest region of Cameroon, in a conflict-hit city.
 He completed his elementary and secondary education in Cameroon.
 Achaleke grew up in the local NGO, Local Youth Corner Cameroon, where he started volunteering for in 2007, occupying different positions to becoming the executive director.
 In 2009, Achaleke enrolled at University of Buea, Cameroon where he attended the faculty of history and graduated with bachelor's degree in history with a minor in political science in 2011.
-Subsequently, he further enrolled in University of Yaoundé 1 to pursue a post graduate diploma in International Relations, he graduated in 2013.
+Subsequently, he enrolled in University of Yaoundé 1 to pursue a post graduate diploma in International Relations, he graduated in 2013.
 Since 2017, Achaleke also holds master's degree in security and development from University of Birmingham, England as a Chevening Scholar.